kindly/csvs_convert_py/README.md

 ## Drawbacks

 * CSV files currently need header rows.
-* Whole file needs to be on disk as whole CSV is analyzed therefore file read twice.
+* Whole file needs to be on disk as whole CSV is analyzed therefore files are read twice.

 ## Conversion Docs